What is an ideal society? And do we really want one?

 obviously

 I don’t even want to get into the tech bros aspiring to be corporate oligarchs who own the world.
 That’s an aspect of the future I envisioned in I’m Your Goat – part of a long cyberpunk tradition.
 The story takes place after multiple wars.
 People who live in a dystopian society rarely see it as one.
-They carry on with their lives.
-If they can.
+They carry on with their lives if they can.

 If an ideal society is one where people aren’t forced to live in the shallows, then the answer is yes.